rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us021/01.requirements-engineering/Readme.md

 * **AC1:** The new entry must be associated with a green space managed by the GSM.
 * **AC2:** The green space for the new entry should be chosen from a list presented to the GSM.
-* **AC3:** The To-Do List entries are: a state (planned, postponed, completed, canceled), a green space, a title, a description, the degree of urgency (High, Medium,and Low) and the approximate expected duration.
+* **AC3:** The To-Do List entries are: a state (planned, postponed, completed, canceled), a green space, a description, the degree of urgency (High, Medium,and Low) and the approximate expected duration.

 ### 1.4.
 Found out Dependencies